ProStore-iOS/ProSign/README.md

 - [x] Replace status text with a progress bar on the Signing page.
 - [x] Add expiry dates to certificates.
 - [ ] Fix indenting visual bug on certificates page.
-- [ ] Resolve missing file errors in upload fields.
+- [ ] Resolve occasional missing file errors in upload fields.
 - [ ] Include an option to add official certificates when adding new certs.